JPMorgan Chase & Co. (NYSE:JPM) Shares Up 0.8%

 Analyst Upgrades and Downgrades

-JPM has been the topic of several recent research reports.
-Wells Fargo & Company increased their price objective on JPMorgan Chase & Co. from $200.00 to $220.00 and gave the stock an “overweight” rating in a research report on Wednesday, March 20th.
-Oppenheimer lowered their price target on shares of JPMorgan Chase & Co. from $219.00 to $217.00 and set an “outperform” rating on the stock in a research report on Monday, April 15th.
-The Goldman Sachs Group reissued a “buy” rating on shares of JPMorgan Chase & Co. in a report on Thursday, February 1st.
-Royal Bank of Canada reiterated an “outperform” rating and issued a $185.00 price target on shares of JPMorgan Chase & Co. in a research note on Wednesday, March 20th.
-Finally, Bank of America raised their price objective on JPMorgan Chase & Co. from $177.00 to $188.00 and gave the stock a “buy” rating in a research note on Thursday, January 4th.
-Eight research analysts have rated the stock with a hold rating and thirteen have assigned a buy rating to the stock.
-According to MarketBeat, the company has an average rating of “Moderate Buy” and an average target price of $192.05.
+A number of brokerages recently weighed in on JPM.
+Jefferies Financial Group raised their target price on shares of JPMorgan Chase & Co. from $202.00 to $228.00 and gave the stock a “buy” rating in a report on Monday, April 8th.
+Evercore ISI upped their price objective on shares of JPMorgan Chase & Co. from $188.00 to $210.00 and gave the company an “outperform” rating in a research note on Thursday, April 4th.
+The Goldman Sachs Group reissued a “buy” rating on shares of JPMorgan Chase & Co. in a research note on Thursday, February 1st.
+Deutsche Bank Aktiengesellschaft upgraded shares of JPMorgan Chase & Co. from a “hold” rating to a “buy” rating and boosted their price target for the company from $140.00 to $190.00 in a report on Tuesday, January 9th.
+Finally, Royal Bank of Canada reissued an “outperform” rating and set a $185.00 price objective on shares of JPMorgan Chase & Co. in a research report on Wednesday, March 20th.
+Eight analysts have rated the stock with a hold rating and thirteen have issued a buy rating to the company.
+Based on data from MarketBeat.com, the stock presently has a consensus rating of “Moderate Buy” and an average target price of $192.05.

 JPMorgan Chase & Co.
 Increases Dividend

-The business also recently announced a quarterly dividend, which will be paid on Tuesday, April 30th.
-Shareholders of record on Friday, April 5th will be given a $1.15 dividend.
-The ex-dividend date of this dividend is Thursday, April 4th.
+The firm also recently disclosed a quarterly dividend, which will be paid on Tuesday, April 30th.
+Shareholders of record on Friday, April 5th will be paid a $1.15 dividend.
+The ex-dividend date is Thursday, April 4th.
+This is a boost from JPMorgan Chase & Co.’s previous quarterly dividend of $1.05.
 This represents a $4.60 dividend on an annualized basis and a yield of 2.39%.
-This is a positive change from JPMorgan Chase & Co.’s previous quarterly dividend of $1.05.
-JPMorgan Chase & Co.’s dividend payout ratio (DPR) is currently 27.78%.
+JPMorgan Chase & Co.’s dividend payout ratio (DPR) is presently 27.78%.

-Institutional investors and hedge funds have recently made changes to their positions in the business.
-Stone House Investment Management LLC grew its holdings in JPMorgan Chase & Co. by 132.8% in the fourth quarter.
-Stone House Investment Management LLC now owns 156 shares of the financial services provider’s stock worth $27,000 after purchasing an additional 89 shares during the period.
-Macroview Investment Management LLC grew its stake in shares of JPMorgan Chase & Co. by 7,833.3% in the 3rd quarter.
-Macroview Investment Management LLC now owns 238 shares of the financial services provider’s stock valued at $34,000 after buying an additional 235 shares during the period.
-Richardson Capital Management LLC bought a new stake in JPMorgan Chase & Co. in the 1st quarter valued at about $34,000.
-Bare Financial Services Inc acquired a new position in JPMorgan Chase & Co. during the 4th quarter worth approximately $35,000.
-Finally, Partnership Wealth Management LLC bought a new stake in shares of JPMorgan Chase & Co. during the fourth quarter valued at approximately $36,000.
-Institutional investors own 71.55% of the company’s stock.
+Several hedge funds and other institutional investors have recently made changes to their positions in JPM.
+Stone House Investment Management LLC increased its position in JPMorgan Chase & Co. by 132.8% during the fourth quarter.
+Stone House Investment Management LLC now owns 156 shares of the financial services provider’s stock worth $27,000 after buying an additional 89 shares during the last quarter.
+Macroview Investment Management LLC grew its position in shares of JPMorgan Chase & Co. by 7,833.3% during the 3rd quarter.
+Macroview Investment Management LLC now owns 238 shares of the financial services provider’s stock worth $34,000 after purchasing an additional 235 shares in the last quarter.
+Richardson Capital Management LLC bought a new position in shares of JPMorgan Chase & Co. during the first quarter worth approximately $34,000.
+Bare Financial Services Inc acquired a new stake in shares of JPMorgan Chase & Co. in the fourth quarter valued at approximately $35,000.
+Finally, Partnership Wealth Management LLC acquired a new stake in JPMorgan Chase & Co. during the fourth quarter worth approximately $36,000.
+71.55% of the stock is owned by institutional investors.

 JPMorgan Chase & Co operates as a financial services company worldwide.
 It operates through four segments: Consumer & Community Banking (CCB), Corporate & Investment Bank (CIB), Commercial Banking (CB), and Asset & Wealth Management (AWM).
 The CCB segment offers deposit, investment and lending products, cash management, and payments and services; mortgage origination and servicing activities; residential mortgages and home equity loans; and credit cards, auto loans, leases, and travel services to consumers and small businesses through bank branches, ATMs, and digital and telephone banking.